-1.6 Summary of Proposed Restoration Actions
+1.6 Summary of Preferred Restoration Actions

 The goal of restoration under OPA and OSPRA is to restore injured natural resources to the conditions that existed prior to the Incident and to compensate the public for interim losses.
 The Trustees evaluated a range of restoration actions with the potential to compensate for the natural resource and resource service losses resulting from the Incident.
-As indicated in Table 1.2, the Trustees propose to select restoration actions directed at habitat services, aquatic fauna, birds, and lost public use (i.e., recreational fishing and riverfront use) to compensate for those losses.
+In this DARP/EA the Trustees select preferred restoration actions directed at habitat services, aquatic fauna, birds, and lost public use (i.e., recreational fishing and riverfront use) to compensate for those losses, summarized in Table 1.2.

 Table 1.2.
-Proposed restoration actions for injured resources and services associated with the Incident.
+Preferred restoration actions for injured resources and services associated with the Incident.

-Injured Resources/Services Proposed Restoration Actions Shoreline Habitats Batture Land acquisition and forested wetland enhancement Riprap Land acquisition and forested wetland enhancement Aquatic Fauna Marsh creation - crevasse splay Sediment for Restoration Projects Marsh creation - crevasse splay Birds Aquatic Marsh creation - crevasse splay Terrestrial Land acquisition and forested wetland enhancement Human Use Recreational Fishing Enhance public access to natural resources for Riverfront Use recreational use
+Injured Resources/Services Preferred Restoration Actions Shoreline Habitats Batture Land acquisition and forested wetland enhancement Riprap Land acquisition and forested wettand enhancement Aquatic Fauna Marsh creation - crevasse splay Sediment for Restoration Projects Marsh creation - crevasse splay Birds Aquatic Marsh creation - crevasse splay Terrestrial Land acquisition and forested wetland enhancement Human Use Recreational Fishing Enhance public access to natural resources for Riverfront Use recreational use